How to Make Great Money as a Freelance Translator

 Most of the online translation jobs you see posted will attract multiple bidders or applicants.
 To win the job, you must stand out.

-Any professional profiles you create on freelance websites or on LinkedIn should include your background, experience, and education.
-Profiles can be dull so try to inject some personality with your summary statement or objective to capture attention.
+Any professional profiles you create on freelance websites or LinkedIn should include your background, experience, and education.
+Profiles can be dull, so try to inject some personality with your summary statement or objective to capture attention.

 When you’re bidding on a project: